Blog

 Dyslexia, Fast ForWord, Working Memory Usha Patel Dyslexia, Fast ForWord, Working Memory Usha Patel

-Can you tell if your child has Dyslexia just by looking at their handwriting?
+Can you tell if your child has dyslexia just by looking at their handwriting?

 While issues with handwriting are certainly considered when it comes to diagnosing dyslexia, they are not actually key indicators themselves.
 Letter or number reversals can occur for a number of different reasons, and concerned parents should look elsewhere for signs of dyslexia in their children.